Imprint Data Protection

 Google Analytics

 Service provider: Google LLC.
-(Mountain View, California, USA) Website: https://analytics.google.com/ Data protection declaration: https://policies.google.com/privacy?hl=de
+(Mountain View, California, USA) Website: https://analytics.google.com/ Privacy policy: https://policies.google.com/privacy?hl=de

 Google Tag Manager

 Service provider: Google LLC.
-(Mountain View, California, USA) Website: https://marketingplatform.google.com/intl/de/about/tag-manager/ Data protection declaration: https://marketingplatform.google.com/about/analytics/tag-manager/ use-policy/ https://policies.google.com/privacy?hl=de
+(Mountain View, California, USA) Website: https://marketingplatform.google.com/intl/de/about/tag-manager/ Privacy policy: https://marketingplatform.google.com/about/analytics/tag-manager/use-policy/ https://policies.google.com/privacy?hl=de

 a) Scope of data processing

 We use YouTube videos on our website.
-The operator of the corresponding plugin is YouTube, LLC (901 Cherry Ave., San Bruno, CA 94066, USA).
-When the user visits a page with the YouTube badge, a connection to YouTube servers is established.
-This tells YouTube which website the user is visiting.
+The operator of the corresponding plug-in is YouTube, LLC (901 Cherry Ave., San Bruno, CA 94066, USA).
+When the user visits a page with the YouTube badge, a connection is established to YouTube servers.
+This informs YouTube which website the user is visiting.
 If the user is logged into their YouTube account, YouTube can personally assign their user behavior.
-If a YouTube video is started, the provider uses cookies (see above) which collect information about user behavior.
+When a YouTube video is started, the provider uses cookies (see above) that collect information about user behavior.
 Further information is available at https://www.google.de/intl/de/policies/privacy/.

 b) Legal basis for data processing